- Commitment to one’s faith appears strongly correlated with commitment to one’s spouse.

 2. Unfortunately, when the General Social Survey was started in 1972, the only racial categories included were “white”, “black” and “other”.
 Since “other” represents numerous heterogeneous racial groups, this analysis focuses on “white” and “black” racial groups.

-I hope today’s blog has been encouraging for you; if so, sign up to receive blogs when posted on Tuesdays and Thursdays.
-Unbreakablebond.org/ is here to help you discover and develop authentic, healthy intimacy in all your relationships.
+If today’s blog was encouraging to you, take sure you sign up to receive blogs every Tuesday and Thursday.
+TransformingFamilies.org was created to enable you to discover and develop authentic, healthy intimacy in all your relationships.